-(Best months for planting Potato in USA - Zone 8b regions)
+(Best months for growing Potato in USA - Zone 8b regions)

 Potatoes sold in nurseries and produce stores are certified seed potatoes.
 Seed potatoes are small potatoes (usually fairly dried up and wrinkled) which are free of viruses and other diseases.
 You are more likely to get a good crop from certified seed potatoes.